epinio/docs/docs/tutorials/custom_builder_go.md

 ## Create and publish the builder

-The `builder.toml` file contains the buildpacks references and their execution order/groups.
+The `builder.toml` file has the buildpack references and their execution order/groups.

-We are referencing our `make` buildpack locally
+You reference the `make` buildpack locally:

 ```toml
 [[buildpacks]]